diisles/Project-4/README.md

 ### Overview

 For my project 4, I will be creating a **Track to pin app!**
-Think a barebones uber/lyft app.
+(Think a barebones uber/lyft app).
 In other words a user drops a pin to mark their current location.
-They then hit a button that will show other users(drivers) within a 5 mile radius to them and track theses users/drivers as their location changes in reference to the dropped pin.
+They then hit a button that will show other users(drivers) within a 5 mile radius and track these drivers as their location changes in reference to the dropped pin.

-*In an advanced version, I will add buttons for three kinds of users/drivers to be shown( think different tiers of driver) The user who drops the pin can decide which tier to pick and only users/drivers from that  tier will be shown as they navaigate to the pin dropped.
+*In an advanced version, I will add buttons for three kinds of drivers to be shown( think different tiers of driver) The user who drops the pin can decide which tier to pick and only drivers from that  tier will be shown as they navaigate to the pin dropped.
 I will also try to show time of arival to the dropped pin*

 ---